triggermesh/docs/docs/targets/logz.md

 A Logz event Target accepts the following CloudEvent types:

-### io.triggermesh.logz.ship
+### Aribitrary

-The Logz event Target can also consume events of type `io.triggermesh.logz.ship`, and will produce responses typed `io.triggermesh.logz.ship.response`.
+The Logz event Target can also consume aribtary events, and will produce responses typed `io.triggermesh.logz.ship.response`.

-The payload contains a [JSON][ce-json] structure with elements to execute the API request:

-- `message`: The message to log within Logz.io

 ## Examples